vorleser/vorleser-server/README.md

 - The `[web]` section allows you to specify setting that affect the web server
     - `port` the port the web server should run on
     - `address` hostname or ip to serve the API on

+## Audio File Formats

+We have tested things with `mp3`, `m4a` and `m4b` files.
+However, since all audio handling is done by FFmpeg, any format supported by your FFmpeg installation should work.

+Using `mp3` files with variable bitrate encoding may (especially for multi-hour books) result in inaccurate chapter markers, book length and imprecise seeking.

+Clients may only support some audio formats, as we don't do server-side transcoding (yet?).